Delaware Walk On Surf Fishing Locations

 Fenwick Island Sate Park

-Walk on at bathhouse go left or right beyond lifeguards.
-To the right gets closer to “private beaches.
-But Delaware owns to the tide line.
+Walk on at the bathhouse go left or right beyond lifeguards.
+To the right gets closer to “private” beaches.
+But Delaware owns to the tide line so stay near the water line and walk and cast.
 Your discretion to deal with that.
 That is the only place you can walk on at Fenwick Island State Park is the bathhouse.
+Crossing route 1 at the bay side parking lot there is dicey.

 Surf Fish the Beach Towns …

 Surf anglers can fish in all of the beach towns.
 They all have their own rules about times.
 Mostly once a beach is no longer guarded then it is fishable.
 I’ve seen guys cast while the lifeguard is getting off the stand for the day.
-Okay maybe it was us.
+Okay, maybe that was us.

 Yes they (we) are careful of swimmers.
 This time of year you don’t have to worry about either.
-In the spring you rarely see too many people swimming, well sane people, and damn sure not locals.
+In the spring you rarely see too many people swimming, well sane people.

-In Rehoboth for example you can fish down by the Henlopen Hotel at the jetty all day
+In Rehoboth for example you can fish down by the Henlopen Hotel at the jetty all day.
+Walk the beaches and fish that structure

 Each town beach has different or combinations of structure; jetties, drain pipes, and sand bars with cuts.
 Just like a drive on beach they are tough to read.
 There are some nice cuts on Dewey Beach and Rehoboth beach.
 If you fish Fenwick Island the town, be careful of crossing into Ocean City if you are walking and fishing.
 You need a Maryland fishing license at that point.

-Delaware Bay beach Towns Broadkill Beach to Slaughter beach and above.
+Delaware Bay beach Towns; Broadkill Beach to Slaughter beach and above.
 They all have public parking access.
 Some have facilities and some do not.
-Bowers Beach has a beach and an excellent jetty to fish as well as the mouth of the Murderkill River.
+North Bowers Beach has a beach and an excellent jetty to fish as well as the mouth of the Murderkill River.
 All in one small area.

 Walk on fishing is obviously different for the gear you will need versus what you want to drag out with you.
 Learn to lighten your load.
 If you are fishing summer fish with top and bottom rigs that is all you need and some fish bites in your pocket.
 You don’t need five poles, take two.
 One for bait, one for casting.
 Then you only need two small PVC sand spikes.
 All of this will fit in a five gallon bucket.